About the Book-

 - super funny!

 - a big Christian inside joke

 - definitely will not appeal to nonChristians, and may confuse them if they were to read it

 - sometimes things were presented a little too hard

-Thanks to Revell for sending me a free print copy of this book for my honest opinion; I was not required to write a positive review.
+Thanks to the publisher, Waterbrook and Multnomah, for providing me with a complimentary print copy of the book in exchange for my honest review; I was not required to write a positive review.